Why is constrained neural language generation particularly challenging?: Constrained NLG Methods

-Fine-tuning approaches in a reinforcement learning setting based on human preferences is used to generate texts with desired attributes from pre-trained language models \cite{ziegler2019fine}.
-Human preference learning is considered crucial for safely deploying artificial systems in real-world tasks.
-The reward model is derived from human preferences on text continuations with positive sentiment or vividly descriptive language.
-Importantly, a KL constraint is used to prevent the fine-tuned model from drifting too far from the pre-trained model and encourage the new policy to remain close to the prior policy.
-Similar KL control has been used in dialogue systems to retain prior information and penalize divergence from the pre-trained model during RL fine-tuning \cite{jaques2019way}, \cite{jaques2019way}.
-Controlled text generation from pre-trained language models is formalized as a constraint satisfaction problem, where pointwise constraints focus on the quality of each individual output while distributional constraints enforce collective statistical properties desirable over the set of all generations \cite{khalifa2020distributional}.
-Similar to prior work, a KL penalty term is used to discourage large deviations from the pre-trained language model as a proxy for sample quality.
-The lack of suitable evaluation metrics is an outstanding challenge in generating high quality outputs.
+Reinforcement learning from human feedback (RLHF) \citep{christiano2017deep, stiennon2020learning} is a key component in improving the instruction-following and generation abilities of LLM models.
+Aligning AI models with human preferences is considered crucial for safely deploying artificial systems in the real-world and ensuring they exhibit behaviors consistent with human values \citep{ouyang2022training, chatgpt2022, ziegler2019fine, shen2023large, wang2024comprehensive}.
+RLHF algorithms further finetune under a KL-constrained RL objective a language model that has already undergone supervised fine-tuning (referred to as the reference model); this objective encourages the model to maximize the reward and simultaneously discourages high KL divergence between the language model and the reference model.
+The reward model is derived from human preferences on text continuations with positive sentiment or vividly descriptive language, while the KL constraint is used to prevent the fine-tuned policy from drifting too far from the reference policy.
+In dialogue systems, KL control has been used to retain prior information and penalize divergence from the pre-trained model during RL fine-tuning \citep{jaques2019way}.
+Despite the promise of RLHF in aligning LLMs to user preferences, fine-grained control over large language models remains a significant challenge \citep{wang2024arithmetic}.
+Since RLHF training can be difficult and unstable, alternative approaches finetune language models to mimic the Best-of-N (BoN) \citep{nakano2021webgpt, touvron2023llama} distribution by minimizing the KL divergence between the language model and the BoN distribution, for example when generating movie reviews with positive sentiment \citep{amini2024variational} or in text summarization \citep{gui2024bonbon}.
+Nevertheless, KL does not capture attributes of generated text that humans judge to be salient, such as the length of the generated response \citep{singhal2023long}.
+The lack of suitable evaluation metrics that correlate with human judgements is a bottleneck in generating high quality outputs.